yzhang00/Personal-Projects/README.md

 # Personal-Projects
-A collection of personal projects.
+This is a collection of personal projects I created to teach myself python.